necronux/.github/SECURITY.md

 ## Reporting a Vulnerability

 To report a bug, it is recommended to create an issue.
-If you prefer to report the bug privately, you can email me at [nayantsg@proton.me](mailto:nayantsg@proton.me).
+If you prefer to report the bug privately, you can email at [nayantsg@proton.me](mailto:nayantsg@proton.me).